Terra Nova (ship): British Antarctic Expedition, 1910

 In 1909, Terra Nova was bought by Captain R.F.
 Scott RN for the sum of £12,500, as expedition ship for the British Antarctic Expedition 1910.
 Reinforced from bow to stern with seven feet of oak to protect against the Antarctic ice pack, she sailed from Cardiff Docks on 15 June 1910 under overall command of Captain Scott.
 He described her as "a wonderfully fine ice ship....
 As she bumped the floes with mighty shocks, crushing and grinding a way through some, twisting and turning to avoid others, she seemed like a living thing fighting a great fight".

 Although the twenty-four officers and scientific staff made valuable observations in biology, geology, glaciology, meteorology, and geophysics along the coast of Victoria Land and on the Ross Ice Shelf, Scott's last expedition is best remembered for the death of Scott and four companions.

 After wintering at Cape Evans on Ross Island, Scott, Henry Bowers, Edgar Evans, Lawrence Oates, and Edward Wilson set out on a race to be the first men at the South Pole.
 Starting with tractors and Mongolian ponies, the final 800 mi had to be covered by man-hauling alone.
 Reaching the South Pole on 17 January 1912, they found that Roald Amundsen's expedition (based on Fram) had beaten them by thirty-four days.
 Worse was to come, as all five men died on the return journey.
 The frozen bodies of three were discovered eight months later, in November 1912.
 Their journals and papers were found and retrieved.

 Later career

 After returning from the Antarctic in 1913, Terra Nova was purchased by her former owners and resumed work in the Newfoundland seal fishery.
 Estimates for her career as a sealing vessel is over 800,000 seal pelts.
-In 1918 she was charted by the Dominion Steel and Coal Corporation to transport coal from the coal mines at North Sydney to Bell Island.
+In 1918 she was chartered by the Dominion Steel and Coal Corporation to transport coal from the coal mines at North Sydney to Bell Island.
 She also assisted at the disaster of the SS Florizel in February 1918.